Caversham, New Zealand: Lookout Point

 At the top of Caversham Valley are a ridge and the saddle of Lookout Point.
 Lookout Point commands views to the southwest past the outer suburbs of Burnside and Green Island to Saddle Hill, as well as providing a view to the east across the southern part of the central city to Otago Harbour and the Otago Peninsula.

 The most prominent building in Lookout Point is the local fire station, which also serves both Caversham and Green Island.
 This 1956 structure is located immediately to the north of the saddle and is a prominent landmark upon entering or leaving Dunedin.
 Not far from the fire station to the north-east is Dunedin's tallest tree, a eucalyptus measuring an estimated 100 metres.
 The Dunedin Southern Motorway officially begins at the Lookout Point saddle, between Calton Hill and Maryhill, and sweeps down over broken hill country past Green Island to Mosgiel and the Taieri Plains.

 Lookout Point is also the home of the former Caversham Industrial School, located to the northeast of the fire station on Mornington Road.
 Established in 1869, the school was later a boys' home, and is now an adult training centre.
 Lookout Point's main streets include South Road, Caversham Valley Road, Riselaw Road, and Mornington Road.
 A major flyover was constructed at Lookout Point in the early 2000s, allowing routes to the suburbs of Corstorphine and Maryhill to connect without having to negotiate a junction with the start of the Dunedin Southern Motorway.

 The Māori name for Lookout Point is Ko Raka-a-runga-te-raki.
-It was the burial site of chief Rangi-Ihia, a late 18th-century Kati Mamoe chief who was largely responsible for joining the Kai Tahu and Kati Mamoe iwi.
+It was the burial site of chief Rangi-Ihia, a late 18th-century Kāti Māmoe chief who was largely responsible for joining the Kāi Tahu and Kāti Māmoe iwi.
 He was buried here so that "his spirit might see thence his old haunts to the southward."